In Wayanad, life goes on after Rahul Gandhi's disqualification as MP | Politics

 In Wayanad, life goes on after Rahul Gandhi's disqualification as MP

-He gave up after a while and asked Will you find enough people to carry these He was referring to the stacked kerosene-soaked cloth bound around bamboo sticks, to be used as torches, at the district Congress committee office at Kalpetta in Wayanad on Sunday evening.
+Giving up after a while, he asked, will you find enough people to carry these, referring to the stacked kerosene-soaked cloth bound around bamboo sticks, to be used as torches, at the local party office at Kalpetta in Wayanad on Sunday evening.
 On the third day after Rahul Gandhis disqualification from the Wayanad seat, Youth Congress was organising a night march.

 - Country: